Blood Donation Requirements & FAQs

 You must be at least sixteen years old to give blood.
 Sixteen-year-olds must present signed permission from a parent/guardian at each donation.

-Can I donate blood if I take medications?
+Can you donate blood if you smoke?

 Can I donate blood if I have some medical conditions?